tonton-golio/computational_physics/assets/quantum_optics/text/topic1.md

 $$
 As you notice this energy function is same as that of unit mass classical harmonic oscillator.
-And our way of symbolizing make sence.
+And our way of symbolizing make sense.
 #### Warning
 Can we say $q$ as position of photon and $p$ as momentum of photon?
 No, we can't.
 This is just mathematical formulation and analogy to classical harmonic oscillator.